durcij/comics-club/_posts/2020-1-27-meeting-summary.md

 Check out Dumbledore's Army on Mondays 6:00-7:00 in CC 303.

 Check out ARGO on Fridays 7:00-12:00 in CC 301/302 & 303 and General Meetings on Tuesdays 5:00-6:00 in CC 301/302.
 There's a JoJo's Bizarre Adventure LARP starting soon.
-Email <[eltmanm](mailto:eltmanm@allegheny.edu)> or <[nguyenmail](mailto:nguyenmail@allegheny.edu)>.
+Email <[eltmanm](mailto:eltmanm@allegheny.edu)> or <[nguyenmail](mailto:nguyenmail@allegheny.edu)> for more info.

 Check out Student Art Society on Mondays at 4:30 in Doane Hall of Art 103.